What is included on the credit report

 This information will build up over time until five years of information is shown.

-If a lender requests your credit report, they will only see the last two years information on your credit report.
+If a lender requests your credit report, they will only see the most recent two years information on your credit report.

 Each time a lender accesses your credit report, they leave a record, called a footprint.
 Each footprint is a record of the date, the lender name, and the reason why that particular lender sought your credit report.